WestGrid/calgarySummerSchool2019/abstract-speedup-python.md

 variety of available built-in and external libraries makes it an excellent choice for data analytics and data manipulation tasks.
-While Python is an interpretive programming language and quite slow when compared with compiled computer codes, the library functions are normally implemented in fast compiling languages, such as C or C++.
+While Python is an interpretive programming language and quite slow when compared with compiled computer codes, the library functions are normally implemented in fast, compiled languages, such as C or C++.
 Using such fast functions as building block for analytical Python programs allows to write fast and efficient tools for working with your research data.
 However, what to do when there is no library function available to do the work you need to perform on your data?